 There will still be a cost—but you’ll spend far less

 If you’re looking to attend a quality, full-on conference, in many cases, “virtual” likely won’t mean “free.”
 In fact, if a virtual legal conference is free (and isn’t free as a bar member benefit), I’d recommend doing additional research.
 Yes, virtual events may be cheaper to run than in-person ones.
 However, notable, impactful speakers, and tools to make the experience engaging for all attendees still require investment.
 To make sure that the time you’re investing is worth it, go for virtual legal conferences that charge for passes, even if the price is nominal.

-If it still bothers you to pay for a virtual conference, remember this: There’s no travel hassle and no travel costs associated with virtual legal conferences.
+Remember: There’s no travel hassle and no travel costs associated with virtual legal conferences.
 This is perhaps the most obvious benefit of attending a virtual conference.
 You may not be able to visit a new (or favorite) city, but without the need to fly, change time zones, or find a reasonably priced hotel, you’ll appreciate the convenience of switching it up and engaging with other industry leaders from home.

 Not all virtual legal conferences are sales pitches